upleveled/system-setup/windows.md

     If you have any of these warnings, we should fix them.
 For each one of these lines with the warnings on them, delete the full line, including the comma at the end.
 We usually like to select from the start of the first `"` to just before the next `"` on the next line:<br><br>
     <img src="./general-vscode-settings-fix-warnings.png"><br><br>

+    To verify that the setup for Git Bash was successful, we will open a new terminal window in VS Code:
+    1. Click on `Terminal` in the top menu and select `New Terminal`
+    2. Copy and paste the following command into the terminal and hit return:

+       ```bash
+       echo "VS Code config: $SHELL $TERM"
+       ```

+       This should display:

+       ```bash
+       VS Code config: /bin/bash mingw32
+       ```

+       If you see this output, then the Visual Studio Code setup was successful.
+If the output is different, then you need to go back to step 15 and double-check your changes.

 16. Now we will configure Hyper.<br><br>
     Open Hyper and then select Edit -> Preferences, which will open a text file in an editor:<br><br>
     <img src="./windows-3-hyper-preferences.png"><br><br>